If it hadn’t been for my son, there wouldn’t have been a Pickl-It…

 The doctor emphasized the important role – “for the entire family!” – of lacto-fermented foods, their natural probiotic benefits, “very effective at replenishing the intestinal mucous lining, and a healthy microbial balance…”.

 Frustratingly, the wild card in the diet?
-My lacto-fermented foods!
+My lacto-fermented foods which I’d been making in mason jars!

 They never turned out the same, varying wildly – one batch, lip-puckering sour one week; the next, mushy and bland.
 The inconsistencies were testing my family’s adventurous, “Can Do!” attitude.